Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### <strong>3.3 Dictionary</strong>
 * Dictionary short form *dict* in Python, is an unordered collection of key & value pairs of items.
 Dictionaries are mutable, iterable, but Indexing/Slicing doesn't work as their order doesn't matter.
-* A dictionary uses Hashtable to store data with a key & value.A hashtable uses a hash function which, given a key, generates an index to an array like Data Structure, which stores the actual values.
+* A dictionary uses Hashtable to store data with a key & value.
+A hashtable uses a hash function which, given a key, generates an index to an array like Data Structure, which stores the actual values.
 So instead of indexing, these keys are used to access values.
 This behaviour helps hashmap to do almost all operations in O(1) making them very efficient for storing and retrieval operations.
 * Keys in a dictionary should be hashable i.e have a hash value that does not change throughout its lifetime, all immutable objects are hashables.
 Values have no restriction, they can be any object.
 * They are used in Dynamic Programming and generally where values are supposed to have some key associated with them.
 * Creating a dictionary.